The Community Health Workers for Advancing Public Health within Immigrant/Refugee and Native American Communities Program

 UNIVERSITY OF CALIFORNIA SAN DIEGO

-Welcome to the Community Health Workers for Advancing Public Health within Immigrant/Refugee and Native American Communities Program, also known as CHWAP, funded by the Health Resources and Services Administration.
+Welcome to the Community Health Workers for Advancing Public Health within Immigrant/Refugee and Native American Communities Program (CHWAP), funded by the Health Resources and Services Administration.

 Purpose and Goals